Yuan-Meng/personal_website_2.0/content/posts/concurrency_101/index.md

   - **Asynchronous (async/await)**: A cooperative, usually single-threaded model where tasks explicitly yield control back to an event loop when waiting for I/O (like network requests), so other tasks can run in the meantime.

 - Multithreading using shared memory introduces **nondeterminism**:
-  - **Thread Scheduling**: The operating system dictates which thread runs and when.
+  - **Thread scheduling**: The operating system dictates which thread runs and when.
 The execution order is never guaranteed, which means the exact same program might execute in a slightly different order across runs.

 - This nondeterminism leads to common **multithreading problems**:
   - **Race conditions**: Multiple threads access or modify shared data simultaneously without coordination.
 The final outcome becomes a "race" and yields unpredictable, buggy results.